This page summarizes support resources available to members of the U of T community. Use the many links to find more detailed information.

-Give your students access to library research consultations online.
-Librarians teaching in courses may be able to participate on class discussion boards as a resource, host online drop-in sessions, or develop additional instruction videos to support learning.
+Online research consultations: Students may request virtual consultations with a librarian.
+Librarians teaching in courses may be able to participate on class discussion boards, host online drop-in sessions, or develop additional instruction videos to support learning.

 Contact: Your liaison librarian